KerstenDoering/PubMedPortable/documentation/wiki.rst

     - The word clouds will look different every time the script is used.

+    - The figure area can be enlarged by changing the value of the parameter "size" in the function "create_tag_image()".

 ---------
 Pie Chart
 ---------

     - In this subsection, the library "matplotlib" is needed to generate a pie chart.

-You can install it with the command "sudo apt-get install python-matplotlib".
+        - In Ubuntu, this library can be installed with the command "sudo apt-get install python-matplotlib".

+        - In Fedora 22, the command "dnf install python-matplotlib" can be used and in case of older Fedora versions, the command "yum install python-matplotlib".

     - By running "python pie_chart_countries.py", the picture "pie_chart_countries_publications.png" is produced from the input file "countries_pancreatic_cancer.csv".